siddhpatil6/How-Things-Works/README.md

 # How-Things-Works
 Here we will get to know how technology works of different apps and Sites

-How Video and Voice Calling Works? https://blog.mindorks.com/how-voice-and-video-call-works-b0896aa0a630
+How Video and Voice Calling Works? <br>
+https://blog.mindorks.com/how-voice-and-video-call-works-b0896aa0a630